A Phillips Tradition

 Duncan Phillips was always fascinated by the relationship between music and the visual arts.
 In 1915 he wrote that while music provides people with “spiritual nourishment and exultation . . . paintings seek to speak to their souls in the same musical way.”
 When the museum opened in 1921, music quickly became an important part of its activities, with concerts held in the oak-paneled Music Room.
 The Washington Chamber Music Society put on concerts regularly, including a series given by candlelight; the Society Editor of The Washington Post wrote in 1937: “Dusk yesterday at the Phillips Memorial Gallery found the famous paintings in the main room illuminated, all other lights dimmed, and a representative group gathered for the season’s first Candlelight Concert.”
 Given the success of these concerts, it was an obvious step for the Phillips Memorial Gallery (as it was then known) to put on its own concert series.
 This began in 1941, running through the years of World War II and providing the solace of music during dark times.

 From 1942 until 1972, the Director of Music was Elmira Bier—originally Duncan Phillips’s personal assistant—and her aim was always to encourage artists, whether young or established, to present unusual and challenging programs.
 Bier was followed by Charles Crowder, who continued the Phillips’s combination of innovative programing, imaginative choice of artists, and the best possible presentation of the classics.
 He retired in 1997, after 25 years in the post and was succeeded by Mark Carrington, formerly a Washington Post music critic.
 Carrington began to commission works, which has since inspired new works from a number of composers, including Bright Sheng and Frederic Rzewski.
 In 2009, Caroline Mousset became the fourth Director of Music.
 Mousset pioneered the Leading European Composers series and expanded it in 2015/2016 to become Leading International Composers.
-The 2012/2013 season welcomed the establishment of the Phillips Camerata, a chamber orchestra made up of some of the finest players in the Washington area.
+In 2018, the Phillips welcomed its fifth Director of Music, Jeremy Ney, who leads the current season.

 As this extraordinary concert series heads confidently toward its centenary, its freshness remains undimmed, always remaining faithful to Elmira Bier’s concept for the concerts—as true now as it was in 1951 when she wrote: “The byline of the Gallery is ‘A Gallery of Modern Art and Its Sources.’
 This is as exciting in music as it is in painting.”